 The webcomic Avalon unfortunately suffered from this more and more as the author went through progressively worse states of depression not long after being launched.
 The planned four-year series lasted much longer due to month-long hiatuses.
 After a year of not-updating, the author gave up and the ending was written out instead of drawn.

-Sean Howard has claimed the reason A Modest Destiny has been on hiatus for over a year is he is no longer deep enough into Creator Breakdown to follow coherently from where he left off.
+Sean Howard has claimed the reason A Modest Destiny has been on hiatus for years is that he is no longer deep enough into Creator Breakdown to follow coherently from where he left off.

 The author of Game Destroyers reached a point in the story where he grew to hate what he was writing, which led to two of the four hiatuses and a lot of Schedule Slip.
 This was eventually solved by getting past the horrible storyline and moving on to things which made more sense and allowed for more freedom.